Introduction to Wellstone CRC

 The University of Massachusetts School of Medicine (UMMS) Wellstone Muscular Dystrophy Cooperative Research Center uniquely focuses its research and training programs on Facioscapulohumeral Muscular Dystrophy (FSHD).
 FSHD is one of the most prevalent myopathies, afflicting both children and adults.
 The mission of the UMMS Wellstone Center is to conduct research to reveal the underlying genetic and epigenetic mechanisms driving the muscle pathology of FSHD, leading to the development of novel therapeutics for this devastating disease.

 Wellstone Center Goals

-- build partnerships with individuals affected by FSHD and their families and patient advocacy groups to support and participate in FSHD research and clinical trials;
+- partnering with FSHD and patient advocacy groups, including continued interactions with the FSH Society and FSHD Global, to support and participate in FSHD research and clinical trials;

-- establish partnerships with industry having tools and experience to pursue development of therapeutics;
+- expanding collaborations with industry and academic partners who have tools and experience to develop FSHD therapeutics;

 Wellstone Center Research Accomplishments

 Over the past five years, our Wellstone Center has pursued highly collaborative projects on the theme of “Biomarkers of FSHD for Therapeutics,” and established an FSHD Muscle Stem Cell Repository as a national and international resource.

 - Establishment of an FSHD Biorepository of muscle stem cells and muscle biopsies from 36 families with affected and unaffected family members.

 - Identification of FSHD families with members who are genetic carriers of FSHD.

 - Transcriptome studies to establish a myostatin inhibition biomarker signature in mouse model studies as a pre-clinical foundation for clinical trials with anti-myostatin drugs.